 Diving holiday for underwater photography

 Luckily we had some time off relatively soon after New Year.
 We had scheduled diving, my first underwater photography holiday ever!
 For a change from Wakatobi’s stunning reefs and to see some different critters we decided to go to Lembeh.
 I was torn.
-On the one hand I had hardly practised with my equipment and was simply looking forward to seeing all the weird and wonderful creatures, and on the other hand I wanted to make the most of this trip – especially picture-wise.
-I had hoped my concentration would get better once I was away from work and restrictions of island life, but actually the opposite happened.
-All the sadness, all the anger, all the blame and self-reproaches broke through and on top of that I felt guilty for not being able to enjoy my holiday or take the pictures I had in mind.
+On the one hand, I had hardly practised with my equipment and was simply looking forward to seeing all the weird and wonderful creatures, and on the other hand, I wanted to make the most of this trip – especially picture-wise.
+I had hoped my concentration would get better once I was away from work and the restrictions of island life, but actually, the opposite happened.
+All the sadness, all the anger, all the blame and self-reproaches broke through and on top of that, I felt guilty for not being able to enjoy my holiday or take the pictures I had in mind.

 What to do?

 It should come as no surprise that this overall mindset didn’t help with learning or practising.
 Not even the diving went as usual, in particular when we went deep.
 I am relatively susceptible to narcosis, but I never have had a bad experience or feeling with it in any way, shape or form – I just need to watch out so that I’m not having too much fun down there.
 Now, it was as if all these negative emotions got multiplied.
 On top of that, I would forget to change my settings or even how and where to change them.
 I asked for shallower dives, but according to our guides, certain creatures were only to be found around 30 metres.
 When would I get the chance to see flamboyant cuttlefish or all the different sorts of nudibranchs I adore so much again?
 What to do: Enjoy and focus on observing or trying to focus and, at least, get some good results on this trip?
 After all, I had already lost months, with my camera and housing just sitting there, staring at me.